rowandey/Papyrus/README.md

 		- Take in a filepath
 		- Read in the file contents
 		- Return the contents as JSON

+- Wrote comprehensive documentation
+	- User documentation
+	- Developer documentation
+	- Gathered gifs and pictures for documentation
+	- Write documents in markdown in the docs directory

 Little present if you read all the way to the end: